 And then Dexter put me back together.
 And during that time, during that quiet, dark time of hiding out and being anything but a normal girl, I found myself again.

-And then it was over and Dexter was talking about pancakes and Cody and Astor with us all summer, and I could feel the weight of his old life, his life with Rita and the kids and his friends and his sister falling over me.
+And then it was over, and Dexter was talking about pancakes and having Cody and Astor with us all summer, and I could feel the weight of his old life, his life with Rita and the kids and his friends and his sister falling over me.